 SO WHAT'S IT LIKE TRAINING FOR REGATTA?
 HENLEY STANDARD REPORTER JAMIE PRESLAND GETS PUT THROUGH HIS PACES

-report of Jamie in action.
+Watch our video report of Jamie in action.

 I AM not an Olympic rower.
 I?m about a foot too short and much too weak, writes Jamie Presland.

 But on a sunny morning at Leander Club, I got to train like one.